dapphub/seth/README.md

 quickly sending a hand-crafted test transaction.

-:fax: If you're doing **blockchain automation**, Seth is an excellent base for deploy scripts, integration tests, bots, and so on.
+:fax: If you're doing **blockchain automation**, Seth is an excellent base for deploy scripts, integration tests, and bots.

 **New:** Seth supports signing transactions with [Ledger Nano S] hardware wallets.